Causes of the First Intifada: Discontent of Palestinians working in Israel

 Erika G. Alin wrote that "Israel sought to use the relatively cheap Palestinian work force in labor-intensive sectors of its economy and to transform the territories into a large market for Israeli products, both of which required that it prevent the development of an indigenous industrial and manufacturing base among resident Palestinians.
 One consequence of Israeli economic policy was a decline in the traditional, predominantly agricultural base of Palestinian society and the emergence, in the early and mid 1970s, of a large migratory workforce, dependent on employment in Israel for its livelihood."
+Farsoun and Landis noted that the percentage of West Bank and Gazan workers employed inside Israel rose from 4,3% in 1968 to 36,9% in 1985, with those workers being "substantially overrepresented" in low-status manual labour jobs.

-Swedish journalist Nathan Shachar has described the "daily exodus of Gazan workers into Israel" during the 1980s: "the “slave-markets” of poor Gazans were part of the early morning Israeli landscape.
+Shachar has described the "daily exodus of Gazan workers into Israel" during the 1980s: "the “slave-markets” of poor Gazans were part of the early morning Israeli landscape.
 The sight of shivering and badly-clad Gazans squeezing together around an improvised camp-fire with a coffee-pot meant that labour was to be had cheaply for those who needed a sewer cleaned up, pianos moved or building-blocks hauled.
 The atmosphere around those fires always appeared cheerful and friendly, but the moment a possible employer appeared all companionship was shelved.
 If someone called out “Ten needed for 450 a day!” a huge scramble would break out, with pushing and shoving in order to squeeze in before the others into the van of the Israeli road-builder or contractor."
-British-Israeli political scientist Ahron Bregman has named the military checkpoints at the Erez Crossing in the Gaza Strip as a particular hotspot of frustration for Palestinian workers, saying that the workers were "humiliated and often delayed for hours with no explanation...
-They were not allowed to stay in Israel overnight and, while many of them did make the long daily journey back home, some preferred to break the law and hide overnight in Israel just to spare themselves the humiliation at the Erez Crossing."
 American journalist Ned Temko wrote in 1988 that "under Israel, the Gazans have become the South African blacks of Palestine.
 They rise at dawn to board buses for day-jobs inside Israel, they return after sundown."